DouglasUrner/Unity-Examples-2D-Tilemap/README.md

 ## Key Points and Major Elements

-* Working with sprite sheets:
-  - Importing
-  - Slicing
-  - Scaling (pixels per unit)
 * Grid
+  - Parent of all Tilemaps (similar in concept to the UI Canvas)
   - Resolutions of the tiles and the grid need to match - otherwise you will have gaps (or overlaps).
+    - Grid Cell Size: Cell size in Unity units.
+    - Sprite Pixels per Unit: the number of pixels to span a unit.
 * Tilemap
   There can be multiple tilemaps (background, foreground, etc.).
   - Sort order (layers) on Tilemap renderer.
+* Tile Palatte
-* Tilemap collider
+* Tilemap Collider
+* Working with sprite sheets:
+  - Importing
+  - Slicing
+  - Scaling (pixels per unit)

 ## Sources:

 The "offical word" from Unity: